 following path: YourAppProject/app/src/main/res/xml/automotive_app_desc.xml

-where you declare what Android Auto capabilities your app supports.
-For example,
+declare the Android Auto capabilities your app

 <automotiveApp>